 Saffron Vegetable Soup with Quinoa

-Saffron Vegetable Soup with Quinoa is a hearty vegetarian soup packed with vegetables, chickpeas, quinoa, and plenty of saffron flavor.
-This soup is anything but ordinary, and is bound to be a favorite!
+Saffron Vegetable Soup with Quinoa is a hearty vegetarian soup packed with vegetables, chickpeas, quinoa, and plenty of saffron flavor!

 I’d say long story short, but it’s too late for that. 😉